Admiral Sportswear: 1970s: Leeds and England

 Through its connection with Leeds United, Admiral pioneered the introduction and development of the replica kit market in the UK.
 In the 1973–74 season, Leeds United wore the first visibly branded kit in the English top flight.

 Realising the potential of the replica kit market, Admiral brokered a deal with the Football Association in 1974 to produce the first commercially available England shirt that featured a sportswear manufacturers logo.
 They agreed a five-year contract for a starting payment of £15,000 a year or a 10 per cent royalty.

 1970s: Other clubs

 Admiral signed up other big clubs alongside Leeds United, such as Manchester United, Coventry City, Portsmouth, Tottenham Hotspur, Southampton, and West Ham.
-It also developed outside England, signing sides Aberdeen, Dundee and Motherwell in Scotland, Yugoslavian club Red Star Belgrade, Bundesliga outfit Eintracht Frankfurt, the Italian clubs Bologna and Monza, the Swiss club Servette, Swedish club Malmö, and the Indian club Kerala Blasters, in addition to the national teams of Belgium, Saudi Arabia and Wales.
+It also developed outside England, signing sides Aberdeen, Dundee and Motherwell in Scotland, Yugoslavian club Red Star Belgrade, Bundesliga outfit Eintracht Frankfurt, the Italian clubs Bologna and Monza, the Swiss club Servette, Swedish club Malmö, the Iranian club Rastakhiz Khorramshahr and the Indian club Kerala Blasters, in addition to the national teams of Belgium, Saudi Arabia and Wales.
 Admiral also produced kits for many of the NASL teams during the late 1970s and early 1980s, and had a replica licensing deal with some clubs, and for two seasons produced the uniforms for every team in the MISL.